cardboardci/ci-alpine/README.md

 ## Usage

-You can use this image locally with `docker run`, calling `sh` to build X Window System applications:
+You can use this image locally with `docker run`, calling `sh` to enter the container:

 ```bash
 docker run -it -v /media/:/media/ jrbeverly/alpine:edge sh